qdrant/qdrant-helm/README.md

 Example EBS pv, pvc and volume creation command is added in examples directory
 Note: Make sure volume is on the same region and availability zone as where qdrant is going to be installed.

+### Metrics endpoints

+Metrics are availables on rest api (default port set to 6333) at `/metrics`

+Refer to [qdrant metrics configuration](https://qdrant.tech/documentation/telemetry/#metrics) for more information

 ### Enable rolling update on configuration change